From Filters to VLMs: Benchmarking Defogging Methods through Object Detection and Segmentation Performance: Methodology

-\textbf{Object Detection Metric} To evaluate the effectiveness of the defogging methods with respect to object detection, we used the mAP metric.
-Mean Average Precision is a standard metric in the object detection literature measuring how accurately a model locates and classifies objects across all classes.
-It is defined by computing the Average Precision (AP) for each object class over a range of confidence thresholds, and then averaging those class‐wise APs to yield mAP.
-In our study, we use the \texttt{YOLOv11l} model as the detector across all pipelines: for each processed image, we run \texttt{YOLOv11l} to obtain detection bounding boxes with class predictions and confidence scores.
-We then compute mAP for annotated object categories present in the Cityscapes Foggy validation set, matching model predictions to ground‐truth annotations.
-By comparing the mAP of the \texttt{YOLOv11l} on the raw foggy images to that on each defogged output, we quantify both the degradation caused by fog and the performance gains - if any - afforded by each defogging method or pipeline.
+To assess the effectiveness of each defogging method for object detection, we utilize the Mean Average Precision (mAP) metric. mAP is a standard benchmark in the literature that measures the accuracy of object localization and classification across all categories.
+It is defined as the mean of the Average Precision (AP) scores calculated for each class over a range of confidence thresholds.
+In this study, we employ \texttt{YOLOv11l} as the fixed object detector across all evaluations.
+For every processed image, the model generates bounding boxes, class predictions, and confidence scores.
+We then compute mAP by aligning these predictions with the ground-truth annotations in both the Foggy Cityscapes and ACDC fog split.
+By comparing the performance on raw foggy images against the defogged outputs, we explicitly quantify the baseline degradation caused by fog and isolate the performance gains contributed by each defogging method.

-\textbf{Segmentation Metric} In addition to object detection, we also evaluate segmentation, with a focus on panoptic segmentation~\cite{kirillov2019panoptic}.
-Panoptic segmentation labels every pixel with a semantic class and assigns an instance ID to each countable object; amorphous ("stuff") regions receive only a class label.
-For comparison, semantic segmentation~\cite{long2015fcn, yalcinkaya2025physics, huang2023deep} assigns class labels to pixels but does not distinguish different objects of the same class, while instance segmentation~\cite{he2017maskrcnn} predicts a separate mask (and class) for each individual object.
-To compare segmentation outputs, we report \emph{Panoptic Quality} (PQ) and its components \emph{Segmentation Quality} (SQ) and \emph{Recognition Quality} (RQ).
-Let $TP$, $FP$, and $FN$ denote the counts of true positives, false positives, and false negatives under one-to-one IoU matching with threshold $\tau$ (we use $\tau{=}0.5$).
-A true positive is a matched prediction–ground-truth pair with $\mathrm{IoU}\!\ge\!\tau$; a false positive is an unmatched prediction; a false negative is an unmatched ground-truth segment.
-Then